 It’s Friday, so how about some gardening hints and tips?

 It’s just about springtime here, and it is a wonderful time to get out and start those jobs that you have been itching all winter to do, right?
 Are you anxious to get your hands dirty?
 So much to do!

 Increasing your Succulent Collection

-Here in the USA in Ohio, it is springtime tomorrow, and it is at this time of year that my succulents experience their awakening growth spurt.
-I usually take this time to add to my collection by separating some of the chicks from the sempervivums or take cuttings from the sedums.
+Here in the USA in Ohio, it is almost springtime and it is at this time of year that my succulents experience their awakening growth spurt.
+I usually take this time to add to my collection by separating some of the chicks from the sempervivums or take cuttings from the sedum.
 It is very easy to do with this type of plant (and one of the reasons why I love them so much).

 I can take the little chicks and put them into their own tiny pots and wait for them to develop some great roots and add them to my new troughs.

-The cuttings from the sedums will grow easily, such as these long strands branching there.
+The cuttings from the sedum will grow easily, such as these long strands branching there.
 Buds will grow along the branches and create a whole new plant.

 And each little branch’s end can be made into a new plant.
 These can be cut apart and put into a drying tray.
 Leaving them for a few days or week is not a problem.
 You may have better rooting that way.
 Easy peasy!